More about Gythion

 Currency & Best Way to Get Money?

+The currency is the euro.
 You'll find an ATM machine almost opposite the tender drop-off.
 Just head left around the small marina, and follow it around to the main shopping street; look across the road, and there's an ALPHA Bank ATM point right in front of you.
 Alternatively, if you head right along the main promenade, you'll find two more outside the Bank of Piraeus and the National Bank, which are on the corner next to the small shady park on the right, about a five-minute walk away.

 Greek is the official language, and as this is not a mainstream tourist haunt, don't assume you'll find English-speakers easily.
 Take along a phrasebook if you really want to connect with the locals.

 You won't find English street names, either, so I've used landmarks for directions.
 Further confusion may be caused by the fact that various places around Gythion -- and the port itself -- have different names.